DevMo-13/project-5---public-api-requests/README.md

 ---

 Key achievements:
-- I requested a JSON object from the public API
+- Requested a JSON object from the public API
-- I parsed the data so that 12 employees are listed in a grid with their thumbnail image, full name, email, and location
+- Parsed the data so that 12 employees are listed in a grid with their thumbnail image, full name, email, and location
 - Clicking the employee’s image or name will open a modal window with more detailed information, such as the employee’s birthday and address
-- I added a way to toggle back and forth between employees when the modal window is open
+- Added a way to toggle back and forth between employees when the modal window is open
-- I added search functionality that filters the directory by name
+- Added search functionality that filters the directory by name